MoZEES focuses on battery and hydrogen value chains, systems, and applications where Norway can take a leading position in the future.

 Battery and hydrogen technologies have been demonstrated for use in zero emission transport systems in many countries and regions around the world.
 However, further developments are needed before these technologies can be introduced into other transport sectors, such as heavy-duty transport by road, rail, or sea.
 MoZEES will focus on battery and hydrogen value chains, systems, and applications where Norway can take leading position in the future.

 The maritime sector has been identified as an important area where Norway can and should develop new zero emission technologies, systems, and solutions, both for domestic and international markets.
 One of the main ambitions in MoZEES is therefore to show how zero emission technologies can be a viable technical and economical alternative for the maritime sector, both in Norway and abroad.
 MoZEES will also support R&D performed by the commercial User Partners that intend to participate in the international battery and hydrogen technology value chains.

 An overview of the four main Research Areas (RAs) of the Center is provided in the figure above.
 RA1 and RA2 focus on research that can lead to breakthrough development in materials and key components for batteries and hydrogen related technologies (fuel cells, electrolyzers, and gas separation membranes).
-The focus will be on building strong research teams to take advantages of multi-disciplinary expertise and cross-sectorial capabilities.
+A main priority is to build strong research teams to take advantages of multi-disciplinary expertise and cross-sectorial capabilities.

-RA3 will focus on the design and operation of battery and hydrogen systems for specific applications.
-Detailed technical studies on safety, reliability, and energy efficiency will be performed, and used to develop system specifications and guidelines.
-RA4 will analyze the energy and transport system as a whole, and detailed techno-economic studies of specific applications will be carried out.
-It should be noted here that the case studies of the Center will be evaluated from a technical perspective (RA3), as well as from a techno-economic and policy perspective (RA4).
+RA3 focuses on the design and operation of battery and hydrogen systems for specific applications.
+Detailed technical studies on safety, reliability, and energy efficiency are being performed, and used to develop system specifications and guidelines.
+RA4 analyzes the energy and transport system as a whole, and detailed techno-economic studies of specific applications are being carried out.
+It should be noted here that the case studies of the Center are evaluated from a technical perspective (RA3), as well as from a techno-economic and policy perspective (RA4).